 Her Royal Highness was baptised into the Roman Catholic Church with Princess Maria-Anna Galitzine and Michel, 14th Prince of Ligne (a first cousin to her father) serving as godparents.

 She began her primary schooling in Angelsberg.
 She then moved on to the Lycée Vauban in Luxembourg, after which she concluded her secondary education in 2009 with a Baccalaureate in Arts and Literature with honours.
 Her Royal Highness spent her university years in the United States at the Franciscan University of Steubenville where she was on the varsity tennis team.
 Alexandra studied psychology and social sciences in America, and she then began studying and obtained a degree in philosophy, with a particular interest in ethics and anthropology in Paris.
-Her Royal Highness is currently pursuing a master’s degree in conflict resolution in Dublin, Ireland.
+Her Royal Highness pursued a master’s degree in conflict resolution in Dublin, Ireland, at the Irish School of Ecumenics; she graduated in 2017.
 The Princess speaks Luxembourgish, French, English and Spanish fluently.
 She can also speak German and Italian to a certain extent.

 Her Royal Highness loves to travel to discover new languages and cultures.
 The Princess is said to enjoy tennis, downhill skiing and water skiing.
 She has participated in gymnastics and dance in the past, as well.
 The Grand Ducal Court has said that she is interested in the study of religions and politics.

 Princess Alexandra has worked in the journalism field in the Middle East and completed an internship with the United Nations Security Council in New York where she gained international relations experience.
 Alexandra completed the internship when Luxembourg was a non-permanent member.